aaroncampf/InventoryForNoobs/README.md

 <hr>
 The following method will work from a linux based machine running NodeJS.

 From your terminal window execute the following commands, replace {project directory name} with your folder name that you choose or the default from the project.
+Further more, other { } contained words are replaceable.

->   git clone {project directory name}
+>   git clone https://github.com/aaroncampf/InventoryForNoobs.git {project directory name}
 <br>
 >   cd /{project directory name}/Frontend/
 <br>